Buttigieg finds himself in the spotlight for better or worse

 LaHood’s message: “Get ready because you are going to have a target on your back. … You’re a high-visibility Democrat who ran for president.
 When things happen, be prepared for Republicans to take potshots at you.”

 Last year, Buttgieg moved from Indiana to Traverse City, Michigan, hometown of his husband Chasten.
-Buttigirg said at the time it was primarily to be closer to Chasten’s parents, who were helping to care for the couple’s two young children.
+Buttigieg said at the time it was primarily to be closer to Chasten’s parents, who were helping to care for the couple’s two young children.
 But the move to a longtime Democratic stronghold fueled speculation that Buttigieg was priming for his next campaign.

 When Sen. Debbie Stabenow, D-Mich., recently announced that she would not run for reelection, there was buzz that Buttigieg might run.
 But he was quick to knock down the speculation.
 He said he was “fully focused” on his Cabinet post and was “not seeking any other job.”